prataprc/prataprc.github.io/_posts/2013-05-20-pagd-rst-directives.md

 .. gist:: prataprc/5843946.js
 ```

-where `prataprc` is the user-name and it will expand to full URL -
+Where `prataprc` is the user-name and it will expand to full URL -
 https://gist.github.com/prataprc/5843946.js.

 To include a specific file from the gist,